ahartz1/road-rage/README.md

 * Drivers enter the road at the speed limit.

 ## Normal Mode
 We have a 1 kilometer section of road being built and do not know what the speed limit should be.
 This notebook simulates the 1 kilometer of road.
 Even though this road is not circular, the simulation treats it as such in order to generate a continuous flow of traffic.
+For your use in command-line applications, the `traffic_lib.py` library is in this repo.

 ### To View This Notebook
 Just click on the `road-rage.ipynb` file above.